Murvity/RBLX_Infamy/README.md

 ## Some things regarding the autofarm
 1. It only works if you are wanted.
 2. It gives rewards to you AND other players in your server.
 3. Your money may end up frozen until you leave the game.
-This is the game recognizing the fact that you're cheating.
+This is done because the game knows you're cheating.

 --------------------------------------------------------